RodrigoDLPontes/visualization-tool/README.md

 ## API

-The animation "API" is very well documented [here](https://www.cs.usfca.edu/~galles/visualization/source.html).
-Existing JavaScript files are also a good reference for learning how to do things.
+The animation API is very well documented [here](https://www.cs.usfca.edu/~galles/visualization/source.html).
+However, some changes have been made to it as part of the conversion to ES6, so existing JavaScript files are also a good reference for learning how to do things.
+All functions can be found in `AnimationMain.js`.

 ## Future Work